thejessewinton/jessewinton.works/src/content/index.md

   - company: 'Freelance'
     role: 'Designer & Developer'
     endDate: '2010-2020'
-    description: 'Led a full rebrand of the company and designed and developed a new marketing website.'
+    description: 'Worked with hundreds of clients across North America to brand, design, and build their homes on the web.'
 ---

 Engineer who designs.
-Designer who codes. _NYC._ Specializing in creating exceptional UI & UX with modern frameworks.
+Designer who codes. _NYC._ Specializing in designing and building exceptional web experiences with modern frameworks.
 Typescript and type-safety diehard.
-Former Senior Design Engineer at [PlanetScale](https://planetscale.com), crafting interfaces with the brand team.
+Former Senior Design Engineer at [PlanetScale](https://planetscale.com), marketing an endgame MySQL platform with the brand team.

 Looking for the next thing.